 - Ages 50 and over contribute 10% of their gross income with a 10% college match

-Adjunct faculty members initially participate in the group retirement plan if they work a cumulative total of at least fifty percent of a full-time workload as defined by the college at one or more college districts or the state board for two consecutive quarters.
+Adjunct faculty members initially participate in the group retirement plan if they work a cumulative total of at least fifty percent of a full-time workload at one or more college districts or the state board for two consecutive quarters.
 The group retirement benefit begins at the beginning of the second consecutive quarter.
 The part-time academic employee continues group retirement participation unless he/she has a break in service.
 If a break in service occurs, the employee must re-qualify under the two consecutive quarter rule

 Academic employees who currently belong to a College State sponsored plan can continue with that plan in lieu of participation in the TIAA-CREF plan (i.e. Public Employee Retiree System (PERS), Teachers Retirement System (TRS)).